raynaluzier/packer-plugin-artifactory/.web-docs/components/data-source/artifact_import/README.md

 * Can this component add image files into a Content Library?
   - No, this component does not work with a Content Library.
 The Content Library is an entirely different process model with it's own separate set of APIs.

+* My Packer system runs Linux and I've got a share to the datastore mounted.
+Everything runs file until it gets to the import process and then it fails.
+Why is this happening?
+  - The share on Packer is using a mount point which exists soley on the Packer system, but doesn't exist on the datastore itself.
+Therefore, it's unknown to vCenter.
+Use the `ds_image_path` input to specify the folder path on the datastore without the mount point portion, AND without the image name-based folder or image file.
+The process will automatically include those when generating the `vmPathName`.
+See above for examples.